 Highlights of The Execution Screen

-The QTM execution screen looks similar to a spreadsheet.
+The QTM execution screen looks similar to a spreadsheet to make executing test cases easier.
 If you have a background in testing using Excel then the execution screen should look familiar; however, there are a few key advantages to our execution screen.

 - If you use a lot of custom fields you may want to redesign the page to show different columns important to one project or another or remove unnecessary columns